 Preparation: Variable, depending on the type of trap.
 See the Traps section in The Overlord's Omnibus for details.
 Conflict Rolls: In setting a trap, no Conflict Rolls are necessary.
 However, once set, any intelligent casual observer is allowed a Perception Check against a Threshold of 10 plus your character's skill rank.
 Success indicates the trap is discovered.
 Roll once for each observer.
 Anyone carefully looking automatically finds these traps.
 Other Details: For descriptions of various possible rural traps, and the required skill ranks in this skill to create them, see the Rural Traps section of The Overlord's Omnibus.
 Characters with this skill also have the ability to find any traps they are capable of setting as if using the skill Finding Secret Stuff.
 Further, they may disarm any such trap as if using the skill Disarming Traps.
-Setting Structural Traps Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Setting Structural Traps Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Setting Structural Traps creates a device designed to trap, crush, or direct intruders.
 This requires your character to obtain whatever necessary parts the trap requires.
-Ability Type: Utilitarian Defaults To: Gadgetry Base: 8 Affected Area: One Trap Range: Touch Conflict Rolls: None.
+Ability Type: Utilitarian Defaults To: Gadgetry Affected Area: One Trap Range: Touch Base: 8 Conflict Rolls: None.